CarsonScott/Evolutionary-Logic-Learning/README.md

     function = convert(C)
     expression = express(function)

 The function is equivalent to the previous example's function, and the same applies for the expression.
-This shows how we are able to construct and seemlessly move between symbolic and structural representations, a central theme that is very important to the learning and adaptation processes of the system.
+This shows how we are able to construct and seemlessly move between symbolic and functional representations, a central theme that is important to the learning and adaptation processes of the system.